jevad/NLTKinstallForNlpClass/README.md

 <a name="setpath"/>
 ## Setting the System PATH
 OK.
 So we have Python installed.
 Look at the installation in Windows Explorer.
-The top directory of the installation will contain python.exe (among other things), and, in that directory, there will be a Scripts directory that will contain pip.exe (among other thigns).
+The top directory of the installation will contain python.exe (among other things), and, in that directory, there will be a Scripts directory that will contain pip.exe (among other things).

 Open a new Windows command prompt and enter:
 ```
 echo %PATH%
 ```
 Do you see BOTH the top directory and and the Scripts in your path?
 If not, and if you want them to be in your path, you'll need to modify your system PATH, so you can run the programs in these directories without having to type in the full path to them every time.
 How you do that will vary a bit depending on which version of Windows you're using, but, here's how it works on Windows 7:

 (For these instructions, I'm assuming that your top directory is C:\Python27 and your Scripts directory is C:\Python27\Scripts.
 Note that your directories may be different.
 In fact, if you're using Miniconda or Anaconda, they're almost certainly different.)

 1. Go to Control Panel -> System -> Advanced system settings.
 2. Click on "Environment Variables..." to open up the environment variables editor.
 3. In the "System variables" section (if you installed Python for "All Users") or in the "User variables" section (if you installed Python just for yourself), click on the PATH variable and then click "Edit...".